Tadley Calleva F.C.: History

 The club was formed as Tadley F.C. in 1989.
 They joined the Hampshire League Division Three in 1994, finishing runners-up in 1995–96, gaining promotion to Division Two.
 The club changed its name to Tadley Town F.C. in 1999 and joined Division One upon reorganisation.
 In 2004, they changed to their present name and entered the Wessex Football League Division Three.
 Division Three was renamed Division Two in 2006, and the club finished runners-up in 2007.
 In the 2007–08, they won the Wessex League Division One title but were denied promotion as their ground did not meet the requirements for the Premier Division.
 Since then the team has remained in Division One.

-Tadley has had a football team since the early 1900’s.
+Tadley has had a football team since the early 1900s.
 In the modern era the team was re-formed in 1989 and played in the Basingstoke and North Hants Leagues before winning promotion to the Hampshire League.
 The club was formed as Tadley F.C. in 1989.They joined the Hampshire League Division Three in 1994, finishing runners-up in 1995–96, gaining promotion to Division Two.
 The club changed its name to Tadley Town F.C. in 1999 and joined Division One upon re-organisation.
 In 2004, they changed their name to their present name and entered the Wessex Football League Division Three.

-Division Three was re-named Division Two in 2006, and the club finished runners-up in 2007.
+Division Three was renamed Division Two in 2006, and the club finished runners-up in 2007.
 In the 2007–08 season, they won the Wessex League Division One title but were denied promotion as their ground did not meet the requirements for the Premier Division.
 The Reserve side was also highly successful in the same season by taking the Wessex Combination League title.

 Since then the team has remained in Division One and has steadily been making progress on and off the field year on year.
 They narrowly missed out on promotion in 2014-15 and 2015-16 respectively by finishing in 3rd position in both seasons.

 In the 2010–11 campaign they reached the final of the Basingstoke Senior Cup losing to Thatcham Town 4–1.
-The club then went on to win the same cup in 2013-14 beating local rivals AFC Aldermaston 3-2 (aet) in the final.
-In September 2014, the club recorded probably the best result of its modern history, defeating Conference South Basingstoke Town on penalties in the Hampshire FA Senior Cup at The Camrose after a 2-2 draw in 90 minutes.
+The club then went on to win the same cup in 2013–14 beating local rivals AFC Aldermaston 3-2 (aet) in the final.
+In September 2014, the club recorded probably the best result of its modern history, defeating Conference South Basingstoke Town on penalties in the Hampshire FA Senior Cup at The Camrose after a 2–2 draw in 90 minutes.